sunpy/sunpy-soar/README.rst

 Installation
 ------------

+**Note**

+With the updates to the SOAR, the product names now need to be lowercase.
+This is fixed with the latest release of sunpy-soar, so you will need to update if you are having issues finding data.

 sunpy-soar requires `python >= 3.7` and `sunpy >= 2.1`.
 Currently it can only be installed from PyPI using: